akeneo/pim-docs/cookbook/import_export/product-import.rst

 Once updated, the product is validated by this service.

-This services uses a ``Symfony\Component\Validator\Validator\ValidatorInterface``.
+This service uses ``Symfony\Component\Validator\Validator\ValidatorInterface``.

 .. code-block:: php

     $violations = $this->validator->validate($product);

-If violations are encountered, the product is skipped and the violation message is added in the execution report.
+If violations are encountered, the product is skipped and the violation message is added to the execution report.

-When an item is skipped, or not returned by the processor, the writer doesn't receive it and it's not saved.
+When an item is skipped, or not returned by the processor, the writer doesn't receive it and the item is not saved.

 .. code-block:: php